svenove/iOSTibberWidget/README.md

 4. Paste the code from one of the desired files, depending on the size that you want:
    1. For a small widget, paste [this code](/TibberSmall.js) into TibberSmall
    2. For a medium widget, paste [this code](/TibberMedium.js) into TibberMedium
-   3. For a widget, paste [this code](/TibberLarge.js) into TibberLarge
+   3. For a large widget, paste [this code](/TibberLarge.js) into TibberLarge

 1. Find your personal Tibber token by logging in with your Tibber account here: https://developer.tibber.com/settings/accesstoken